Asset Search Services - Nationwide Asset Investigation Company

 What is the difference between an asset search and a background check?

-A background check typically focuses on criminal history, employment verification, and credit reports.
-An asset search specifically investigates financial holdings including real estate, vehicles, business interests, bank account indicators, and liens.
-While background checks are often used for employment screening, asset searches are designed for judgment collection, litigation support, due diligence, and financial investigations.
+A background check focuses on criminal history, employment verification, and credit reports.
+An asset search investigates financial holdings including real estate, vehicles, business interests, bank account indicators, and liens.
+Asset searches are designed for judgment collection, litigation support, and due diligence.

 Can you find bank accounts in an asset search?

-Direct bank account information (balances, account numbers) is protected under federal privacy laws and cannot be obtained without proper legal process such as a court order or subpoena.
-However, our asset searches can identify bank account indicators through UCC filings, court records, and other public sources that may reveal banking relationships.
+Direct bank account balances are protected under federal privacy laws and cannot be obtained without proper legal process.
+However, our searches can identify bank account indicators through UCC filings, court records, and other public sources that may reveal banking relationships.
 Once a judgment is obtained, attorneys can use legal discovery tools to obtain specific account information.

 How do I use asset search results for judgment collection?

 Asset search reports identify attachable property for judgment enforcement.
-Once you identify assets, your attorney can pursue various collection remedies including real property liens, wage garnishment, bank levies, and execution on personal property.
-Our reports are formatted to support proceedings supplementary, writs of execution, and other post-judgment collection actions.
+Once you identify assets, your attorney can pursue real property liens, wage garnishment, bank levies, and execution on personal property.
+See how to locate debtor assets.

 Do you offer asset searches for divorce cases?

 Yes, divorce asset searches are one of our most requested services.
-We help family law attorneys and their clients identify marital assets that may have been hidden, undervalued, or transferred.
-Our investigations cover real estate in all states, vehicles, business interests, retirement accounts (through public filings), and property transferred to relatives or associates before or during divorce proceedings.
+We help identify marital assets that may have been hidden, undervalued, or transferred.
+See our guide on signs your spouse is hiding assets and how to find them.

 What is skip tracing and how does it relate to asset searches?

-Skip tracing is the process of locating individuals who have moved or are avoiding contact.
-Skip traces find current addresses, phone numbers, and identity verification.
+Skip tracing locates individuals who have moved or are avoiding contact.
 Asset searches focus on identifying property and financial holdings.
-We often combine both services—first locating the individual through skip tracing, then conducting a comprehensive asset investigation to support collection or litigation efforts.
+We often combine both services — first locating the individual through skip tracing, then conducting a comprehensive asset investigation.

 Are your reports admissible in court?

-Yes, U.S. Asset Records provides asset reports suitable for use in litigation, proceedings supplementary, judgment enforcement, and other legal matters.
+U.S. Asset Records reports are used in litigation, proceedings supplementary, judgment enforcement, and other legal matters.
 Our reports are professionally formatted, cite sources, and can be supported by expert testimony when required.
-We maintain detailed documentation and chain of custody for all investigation materials.
+We maintain detailed documentation for all investigation materials.

 Can you search for assets owned by a business or corporation?

-Yes, our business asset search services investigate corporate holdings including real estate owned by the entity, vehicles titled to the business, equipment and inventory (through UCC filings), subsidiary companies, and the personal assets of corporate officers and principals.
-We also identify existing liens, judgments, and encumbrances against business assets.
+Yes, our business asset search services investigate corporate holdings including real estate owned by the entity, vehicles titled to the business, equipment (through UCC filings), subsidiary companies, and the personal assets of corporate officers.
+We also identify existing liens and judgments against business assets.

 What states have the most hidden assets?

-States with strong debtor protection laws often attract asset concealment strategies.
-Florida offers unlimited homestead exemptions, making it popular for real estate holdings.
-Delaware and Nevada attract corporate formations due to privacy provisions.
+States with strong debtor protection laws attract asset concealment strategies.
+Florida offers unlimited homestead exemptions.
+Nevada attracts corporate formations due to privacy provisions and charging order protection.
 Texas provides strong personal property exemptions.
-Our nationwide searches cover all 50 states to ensure assets aren't overlooked regardless of where they're located.
+Our nationwide searches cover all 50 states.

 Comprehensive asset investigation coverage across all 50 United States